alan-turing-institute/scivision/docs/contributing.md

 Fork the [Scivision repository](https://github.com/alan-turing-institute/scivision).
 Fill in [the form](https://sci.vision/new-datasource) on the scivision website to get the metadata for your computer vision dataset in to the correct format.
 On your new branch, add this information to the end of `datasources.json` (found in `scivision/src/scivision/catalog/data/`), under `"entries"`.

-Additionally, upload a suitable thumbnail to the [thumbnail datasources folder](https://github.com/alan-turing-institute/scivision/tree/main/src/scivision/catalog/data/thumbnails/datasources).
-This should be a .jpg file with the same name as the datasource.
+Additionally, upload a suitable thumbnail to the [thumbnail datasources folder](https://github.com/alan-turing-institute/scivision/tree/main/src/scivision/catalog/data/thumbnails/datasources) (details can be found [here](https://scivision.readthedocs.io/en/latest/data_repository_template.html#data-thumbnail)).

 After you are done, create a pull request to the original repo with the changes.
 A Scivision maintainer will approve the addition, making it available to all Scivision users.
 It will appear on the [website](https://sci.vision/datasource-grid), and it will be installable through the GitHub repository.
 However, it won't be available through PyPI until after the next release.